kunpengcompute/kps/README.md

 # KPS
-Kunpeng Storage provide kunpeng storage accelerator in Kunpeng compute.
+Kunpeng Storage provides Kunpeng storage accelerators in Kunpeng computing.

 ## Introduction

-(1) glz is an global level compression/uncompression algorithm.
+(1) glz is a global compression and decompression algorithm.